gene-research/signature-gene/README.md

 Signature gene selection and evaluation.ipynb contains the selection process of seven signature genes.

 ## Data
-The raw sequencing data files of our cohort were deposited in the Chinese National Genomics Data Center, https://ngdc.cncb.ac.cn/omix.
+The raw sequencing data files of our cohort were deposited in the Chinese National Genomics Data Center (OMIX001152 and OMIX002249), https://ngdc.cncb.ac.cn/omix.